Clinical UM Guideline

 |0CTQXZZ||Resection of adenoids, external approach|

 |ICD-10 Diagnosis||[For dates of service on or after 10/01/2015]|

 The adenoid, also known as a pharyngeal tonsil or nasopharyngeal tonsil, is a mass of lymphatic tissue situated at the back of the nasal cavity, in the roof of the nasopharynx, where the nose blends into the throat.
 It is a part of the lymphatic system, which plays a function in combating infections in the body.
 Additionally, the adenoids may also act as reservoirs for bacterial infections, contributing to recurrent infections of the sinuses, throat (pharyngitis), or middle ear.

 Adenoids may become enlarged when actively involved in fighting an infection.
 Chronic enlargement, referred to as adenoid hypertrophy, can result from persistent infection and in an increase of the adenoids to the size of a ping pong ball.
 This enlargement may prevent airflow through the nasal passages, or obstruct airflow such that breathing through the nose requires excessive effort.
 This may contribute to obstructive sleep apnea (OSA).

-Adenoidectomy has been widely accepted and proven to be an effective treatment for children with medically-refractory chronic adenoiditis with rhinorrhea or chronic rhinosinusitis, recurrent acute otitis media, and obstructive adenoid hypertrophy resulting in obstructive sleep apnea (Lieberthal, 2013; Marcus, 2012; Petcu, 2013).
+Adenoidectomy has been widely accepted and proven to be an effective treatment for children with medically-refractory chronic adenoiditis with rhinorrhea or chronic rhinosinusitis, otitis media with effusion, and obstructive adenoid hypertrophy resulting in obstructive sleep apnea (Lieberthal, 2013; Marcus, 2012; Petcu, 2013).